risor-io/risor/docs/data-types.md

 "float"
 ```

-Many math functions are also available in the Tamarin `math` module.
+Many math functions are also available in the Risor `math` module.

 ### Related Built-ins